gidsola/NetService/README.md

 # NetService

-*A production-grade custom server for Next.js with built-in TLS, security headers, and middleware support.*
+*A custom server for Next.js with TLS, security headers, and middleware support.*

-NetService abstracts HTTPS configuration, enforces security best practices, and ensures consistent behavior across development and production environments, letting you focus on building your application.
+NetService provides a simple way to run a Next.js app with HTTPS, middleware, and WebSocket support, while enforcing security best practices.

 ---